Business Car, St. Charles Car Co., 1890

 Business car #90 is believed to have been remodeled from a 17-window coach in the Chicago, Peoria & St. Louis Railway’s shop at Jacksonville, Illinois.
 The exact date of rebuilding has not been determined but it is assumed to have been prior to 1900.
 The coach selected for rebuilding was #49, one of six open-platform cars built for the road in 1890 by the St. Charles Car Co.
 Car #90 consisted of five rooms including two staterooms, a dining room, galley and an observation room.
 Initially, the car rode on its original 4-wheel coach trucks which were later changed to 6-wheel wood-frame plated trucks. #90 was of all-wood construction.

 #90 served the CP&StL until its shutdown in July 1926 whereupon it was transferred to the newly formed Chicago, Springfield & St. Louis which operated the Springfield-Alton segment of the former road.
 It appears that while car #90 carried CS&StL markings, it was the personal property of former CP&StL General Manager William C. Hurst.
 By late 1926 Hurst had become Vice-President of the Chicago & Illinois Midland.

 In 1928 car #90 and its contents were purchased by the C&IM from Hurst for $5300.
 Within a year the car was badly damaged by a kitchen fire which resulted in a major rebuild at the C&IM’s Taylorville, Illinois shops.
 Car #90 emerged with a new interior, a steel underframe, steel-plated body, and enlarged windows.
 Late in the 1930s, the old wood-frame plated trucks were replaced by used Pullman 6-wheel trucks.
 By the 1950s the staterooms were removed as #90 did not travel off-line and was used chiefly for meetings and inspections.

 In 1963, C&IM #90 was considered obsolete and was sold to the Marfax Steel & Railway Equipment Co. of Blue Island, Illinois for salvage.
 Rescued from demolition by several parties, #90 languished in storage in the Chicago area.
 Some interior restoration and roof replacement was performed at Schiller Park, Illinois by private owners until the car was moved to Mid-Continent in 1978.
-Today, the car is owned by a Mid-Continent member and stored at North Freedom.
+Today, the car is owned by Mid-Continent and is awaiting restoration.